Code-Institute-Submissions/veritas_vinos/README.md

 ## Content & Code
 - I constantly read [Django](https://docs.djangoproject.com/en/3.1/), [Stripe](https://stripe.com/docs) and [Python](https://docs.python.org/3/) documenation and tutorial throughout the development.
 - For `Blog` app, I refer to [this tutorial](https://djangocentral.com/building-a-blog-application-with-django/).
-- For search product function, I refer to several articles and video.
-[Stack Overflow 1](https://stackoverflow.com/questions/3171717/django-search-for-strings-containing-spaces), [Stack Overflow 2](https://stackoverflow.com/questions/34831511/django-prefetch-related-failing-to-pass-data-to-template), [Stack Overflow 3](https://stackoverflow.com/questions/3171717/django-search-for-strings-containing-spaces), [Combine 2 Django Querysets from Different Models](https://chriskief.com/2015/01/12/combine-2-django-querysets-from-different-models/), [Django Queryset:value_list() flat=True](https://amittbhardwj.wordpress.com/2015/10/27/django-querysetvalue_list/).
+- For the text of my products I refer to [Vinexus](https://www.vinexus.de/en/wine/)
 - This project was developed refering to the Boutique Ado Django mini-project from Code Institute course materials.
 The codes are customized and modified to fit the purpose of this milestone project.

 ## Images & Media